GW231123: a Binary Black Hole Merger with Total Mass 190-265 $M_{\odot}$: Introduction

-GW231123 consists of $\sim$5 cycles over a frequency range of 30--80\,Hz.
+GW231123 consists of $\sim$5 cycles over a frequency range of 30--80\,Hz, similar to GW190521.
 We interpret GW231123 as a binary-black-hole merger and infer a total mass between 190\,$M_\odot$ and 265\,$M_\odot$ and high component black-hole spins ($\sim$0.9 and $\sim$0.8).
 While a few gravitational-wave candidates have been observed with similarly high total masses~\citep{LIGOScientific:2021vkt,Wadekar:2023gea}, none have false alarm rates less than 1 per year; in addition, GW231123 has both a large signal-to-noise ratio and high statistical significance.
 Such high masses and spins pose a challenge to our most accurate waveform models, leading to larger uncertainties in the black-hole masses, and the binary orientation and distance, than any previous signal of comparable strength.

-Pair instability supernovae and pulsational pair instability supernovae are expected to preclude stellar collapse to black holes with masses $\approx60$--130$M_\odot$ \citep{2019ApJ...887...53F, Farmer:2020xne, Woosley:2021xba, Hendriks:2023yrw}, and the majority of the astrophysical population of black holes inferred from gravitational-wave catalogs lies below this gap \citep{KAGRA:2021duu}.
-The large measurement uncertainties in the source of GW231123 mean that the primary black hole may be within or \emph{beyond} the mass gap, while the range of possible values for the secondary mass spans the entire gap.
+\Ac{PISN} and pulsational \acp{PISN} are expected to preclude stellar collapse to black holes with masses $\approx60$--130$M_\odot$ \citep{2019ApJ...887...53F, Farmer:2020xne, Woosley:2021xba, Hendriks:2023yrw}, and the majority of the astrophysical population of black holes inferred from gravitational-wave catalogs lies below this gap \citep{KAGRA:2021duu}.
+The large measurement uncertainties in the source of GW231123 mean that the primary black hole may be within or \emph{beyond} the mass gap, while the secondary mass spans the entire gap within the 90\% credible intervals of our analysis.
 It is also possible that the two black-hole masses lie on either side of the gap.
-The scenarios with the highest probability require a formation channel that populates the mass gap, such as prior stellar \citep[e.g.,][]{DiCarlo:2019fcq, Renzo:2020smh, Kremer:2020wtp} or black-hole \citep{Gerosa:2021mno} mergers.
-The high inferred spins do not exclude these interpretations, although their values may be higher than the inferred spins of the remnant black holes produced in the binary-black-hole mergers observed so far.
+The scenarios with the highest probability require a formation channel that populates the mass gap, such as prior stellar mergers (e.g., \citealt{DiCarlo:2019fcq, Renzo:2020smh, Kremer:2020wtp}), black-hole mergers (for a review, see \citealt{Gerosa:2021mno} and references therein), or accretion in a gaseous environment (e.g., \citealt{McKernan:2012rf}).
+Though these channels can produce highly spinning black holes (e.g., a characteristic value of $\sim0.7$ for black-hole mergers), the inferred spins may be higher than typical of remnant black holes and those of remnants from mergers previously observed with gravitational waves.

 In this paper we present the LIGO-Virgo-KAGRA analysis of GW231123.
 In Section~\ref{sec:searches}, we establish GW231123 as a confident \ac{gw} detection.
 In Section~\ref{sec:dq}, we discuss the data quality at the time of the observation.
 In Section~\ref{sec:source properties}, we first discuss our treatment of waveform uncertainties, then present the source properties and additional waveform consistency checks.
 In Section~\ref{sec:ringdown}, we analyse the ringdown portion to test the consistency of a \ac{BH} remnant interpretation.
 In Section~\ref{sec:astro} we present a range of potential astrophysical implications.
 Although the \ac{bbh} merger scenario presented throughout this paper is the most plausible astrophysical explanation for the source of GW231123, alternative scenarios cannot be ruled out and we discuss a selection of these in Section~\ref{sec:alternatives}.
 We conclude in Section~\ref{sec:conclusion}, and provide additional material in support of our results in a series of appendices.